About SDEWEventsEarthFairVolunteeringOutreachSponsorshipLinksSite MapHome

 Day-of Registration

 Groups may join the parade without prior registration if they register on parade day at the registration table.
-Last minute groups are welcome to participate but will be placed at the end of the parade and will not be included in the radio station announcement.
+Last minute groups are welcome to participate but will be placed at the end of the parade and will not be included in the parade announcements.

 Parade Logistics